© Franziska Agrawal 1999 - 2021

 Since March 2018, Lecturer in Design & Innovation Management at AMD Academy of Fashion and Design and in Visual Communication at Fresenius University for Economy & Media in Munich, Germany.

 Her artistic work practice extends across a range of disciplines and is represented in public and private collections around the world.
-She has led interdisciplinary research efforts on developing awareness and innovations in the discourse of emerging global cultures and identities, social structures and urban landscapes through Photography.
-Her architectural installations show something without similarities and are influenced by artistic work practice is influenced by concepts of concreteconcrete Art and minimalism.
+She has led interdisciplinary research efforts on developing awareness and innovations in the discourse of emerging global cultures and identities and urban landscapes through Photography.
+Her architectural installations show something without similarities and are influenced by artistic work practice is influenced by concepts of concrete Art and minimalism.
 Her work subject lies in the geometric creation of order, comprising the reduction to the maximum to attain aesthetic essence' coming 'directly from the mind' – emerging from yogic science and philosophy - it’s about balance and the transformation of what is.
 She works primarily Site specific with natural and ephemeral materials, dealing with matters of attachment, detachment and temporariness of existence using natural and ephemeral materials in time/space.
 Interested in Large Scale Installation and it’s intervening monumentality within the human body and interdimensionality within a place makes the invisible feelable to create a transformative ground for perspective change.

 "The goal of concrete art is to develop objects for spiritual use, much as man designs objects for material use."
 (Max Bill)